Ricardicus/keyboard-synth/README.md

    --chorus_voices[int]: Set the chorus voices, default: 3
-   --vibrato: Add a vibrato effect with default settings --vibrato_depth [float]: Set the vibrato depth factor, default: 0.3 --vibrato_frequency [float]: Set the vibrato frequency, in Herz  default: 6 -r|--reverb [file]: Add a reverb effect based on IR response in this wav file --notes [file]: Map notes to .wav files as mapped in this .json file --midi [file]: Play this MIDI (.mid) file
+   --vibrato: Add a vibrato effect with default settings --vibrato_depth [float]: Set the vibrato depth factor, default: 0.3 --vibrato_frequency [float]: Set the vibrato frequency, in Hertz  default: 6
+   --tremolo: Add a tremolo effect with default settings --tremolo_depth [float]: Set the tremolo depth factor [0-1], default: 1.0 --tremolo_frequency [float]: Set the tremolo frequency, in Hertz  default: 18 -r|--reverb [file]: Add a reverb effect based on IR response in this wav file --notes [file]: Map notes to .wav files as mapped in this .json file --midi [file]: Play this MIDI (.mid) file